RedSilkSoftware/workhorz-server/README.md

     - [ ] Unit-Testing
 - [x] Adminstration and Monitorig
   - [ ] Qt desktop and mobile app for monitoring and configuration (remote access)
-  - [ ] Integration or interconnection with monitoring tools like NagiosXI, Icinga, Monitis and the likes
+  - [ ] Integration or interconnection with monitoring tools like Grafana, NagiosXI, Icinga, Monitis and the likes
   - [ ] Visual plugin management
   - [ ] Visual permission management
   - [ ] Browse log files easier with smart filtering to find what you need faster